beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > When we compare the page shown on the browser and the HTML code returned by the server, we notice that the code does not contain the list of notes.
 The head-section of the HTML contains a script-tag, which causes the browser to fetch a JavaScript file called main.js.

-Wenn wir die Seite, die im Browser angezeigt wird, mit dem HTML-Quellcode, den der Server ausgegeben hat, vergleichen, sehen wir, dass der Quellcode keine Liste von Notizen enthält.
+Wenn wir die Seite, die im Browser angezeigt wird, mit dem HTML-Quellcode, den der Server ausgibt, vergleichen, sehen wir, dass der Quellcode keine Liste von Notizen enthält.
 Die Head-Sektion des HTML-Dokuments enthält einen script-Tag, der dafür sorgt, dass der Browser die Javascript-Datei main.js herunterlädt.

 > The JavaScript code looks as follows: